janesmith73/product-docs/docs/glossary.md

 A technology that allows changes to the SIM memory [over–the–air](#ota---over–the–air).

 ## OpenVPN
-An open source software application that implements [virtual private network (VPN)](#vpn) techniques for creating secure point–to–point or site–to–site connections in routed or bridged configurations and remote access facilities.
+An open-source software application that implements [virtual private network (VPN)](#vpn) techniques for creating secure point–to–point or site–to–site connections in routed or bridged configurations and remote access facilities.

 ## P2P SMS - Peer–to–Peer SMS
 SMS exchanged between devices.